SEO for Contractors in Canada — What It Actually Means

 A well-optimized GBP includes your correct business name, address, phone number, service area, hours, photos, and reviews.
 It matches the information on your website.
 It's updated regularly.

 Reviews are one of the strongest local SEO signals.
 Contractors with more five-star Google reviews tend to rank higher in local search results.
+They also convert better — customers trust businesses with strong reviews.

-The best approach: after every job, text your customer a direct link to your Google review page.
 A steady stream of reviews — even a few per month — builds your credibility with both Google and customers.
+It's the best marketing you can do, and it doesn't cost a cent.

 Monthly SEO packages with vague reports.
-If an SEO company sends you reports full of numbers but can’t explain in plain language what they did and why, they’re probably not doing much.
+If an SEO company sends you reports full of numbers but can't explain in plain language what they did and why, they're probably not doing much.
+Good SEO for contractors is straightforward — it shouldn't require a translator.

 Ranking for national keywords.
-You don’t need to rank for "best plumber in Canada."
+You don't need to rank for "best plumber in Canada."
 You need to rank for "plumber in [your city]."
+Anyone selling you national SEO is selling you something you don't need.

-That’s it.
+That's it.
 No monthly reports with 47 metrics.
 No complicated strategies.
+No $500/month packages that can't explain what they're doing.

-SEO isn’t magic.
-It’s building your website so Google understands what you do and where you do it.
-Don’t let anyone make it more complicated than it needs to be.
+SEO isn't magic.
+It's building your website so Google understands what you do and where you do it.
+For contractors, that means local SEO: location-specific content, a complete Google Business Profile, and steady reviews.

 $97/month.
 No contracts.
 SEO foundations included.